ngine-io/scalr/docs/index.md

 ## Policy Adapters

 A policy defines check of a target value (amount of CPU, amount of HTTP requests, etc) and where to gather the metric from, such as the following.

+!!! note
     Multiple policies can be used in a single config.

 - [Prometheus](https://prometheus.io)
 - HTTP endpoint returning JSON
-- Random Metric (for testing)
+- Random metric (for testing)

 ## Config Interfaces